 Enacting leadership is essential to the program as there is a leadership project requirement that participants will need to fulfill.

 Three 4-day modules over the course of one year with coaching and web-based distance learning in between.
 Each day is 8-9 hours long including breakfast, lunch and breaks.

 Participants will learn to:

 Participants must be able to commit to attend all three modules listed below.

-Dates for our 2nd cohort for the 2014-2015 year are:
+Dates for our 8th class for the 2020-2021 year are:

-Li Ka Shing International Healthcare Education Centre, Toronto, Ontario, Canada
+Module 2 and 3: Li Ka Shing International Healthcare Education Centre, Toronto, Ontario, Canada

 This document lists a number of hotels in close proximity to the venue.
 Please note that there are many more hotels in downtown Toronto which you may choose to book with and that this list is only a selection.

 Those who submit their application package by the early bird deadline will be guaranteed the early bird tuition rate should their application be successful.
 All successful applicants whose packages are received after the early bird deadline will be subject to the full tuition rate.

 Online Applications for NEAL 2020-2021 are now open.
 Should you wish to begin preparing your application in advance of the portal opening, please see the information below which includes the Application Package Requirements.
 You may also download a PDF copy of these instructions, with worksheets to begin preparing your application.